 When it comes to drafting SaaS contracts, the temptation to use traditional legal jargon is strong, as this is often how lawyers were trained.
 However, adopting clear, concrete and accessible language can be much more effective in practice.

-It is better to use direct terminology (“you”, “us”) rather than indirect or impersonal.
-Indeed, clarity always takes precedence over legal elegance.
-A direct clause, even if academically imperfect, is better than a complex clause that is a source of various interpretations.
+It is better to use direct terminology (“you”, “us”) rather than indirect or impersonal language.
+Clarity always takes precedence over legal elegance.
+A direct clause, even if academically imperfect, is better than a complex clause that is open to various interpretations.

 Here are some concrete examples of how a clear and direct clause can simplify the contractual relationship: